 Reminder: The Settlement Class Member granting the authorization, not the person who is being authorized to receive information, must sign this Appendix A form.
 While the Claims Administrator may release information to a "Specifically Authorized Recipient" listed in a signed Appendix A, the Claims Administrator will not take any action on a Settlement Class Member's claim at the request or direction of a Specifically Authorized Recipient.
-The Court's March 23, 2017 Order Regarding Retention, Exchange, and Confidentiality of Claims Information, available here on the Settlement Website, contains more information about this Appendix A and the extent to which information can be released to a Specifically Authorized Recipient.
+The Court's March 23, 2017 Order Regarding Retention, Exchange, and Confidentiality of Claims Information in NFL Concussion Settlement Program, available here on the Settlement Website (click the "Order Regarding Retention, Exchange and Confidentiality of Claims Information (filed March 23, 2017)"), contains more information about this Appendix A and the extent to which information can be released to a Specifically Authorized Recipient.